eNkru/freelook/README.md

 Since electron-builder 21 desktop integration is not a part of produced AppImage file anymore.
 Electron builder recommends [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) to install AppImages and create Desktop Integration or to create the desktop files manually.

+If you failed to run `npm install` with following errors

+>npm ERR! ../src/keyboard-layout-manager.h:7:10: fatal error: X11/Xlib.h: No such file or directory

+>npm ERR! ../src/keyboard-layout-manager-linux.cc:5:10: fatal error: X11/extensions/XKBrules.h: No such file or directory

+That means your environment is missing some dev libs for compiling.
+Install those dev libs will fix the issue.

+`sudo apt install libx11-dev libxkbfile-dev` <- For example, if you are on Ubuntu.

 ## Build Pre-Request
 * [GIT](https://git-scm.com/)
 * [NPM](https://www.npmjs.com/)